 The UK wants a deep and special partnership with the EU, asking for deeper integration into the EU market than afforded to third countries in the past.
-That is its rationale for affording better access than other third countries have been granted.
+That is the UK's rationale for having better access than other third countries have been granted.

 But the ‘level playing field’ (LPF) slides just released by the European Commission, for internal discussions on the future trade relationship, show that the Commission draws a rather different conclusion.
 It is concerned about the prospect of regulatory competition from a large country that is geographically close and interlinked with the European economy.